 Since June 2019, I have been working as a Research Fellow at the University of Nottingham.
 I continue to work closely with my previous collaborators and others to find answers to the questions laid out in my Research Summary.

-As an Associate Fellow of the Higher Education Academy, I have designed and taught undergraduate- and graduate-level courses at the University of Oxford and University of Nottingham on research… read more
+As an Associate Fellow of the Higher Education Academy, I have taught undergraduate- and graduate-level courses at the University of Oxford and University of Nottingham on research methods,… read more

-My research is on human social interactions, cooperation and bonding behaviour.
+My research is on social interactions, bonding, coordination and wellbeing.

 My key research questions are:

-- Can joint movement (as in dance) and social bonds help improve well-being?
+- > Can coordinated movement (as in dance) and social bonds help improve wellbeing?

-- Do the answers to the above questions change during development and across cultures (and how)?
+- > Do the answers to the above questions change in autism, during development and across cultures?

-I collaborate with many other scientists from across the world to help answer these questions.
+I collaborate with many other scientists from around the world to help answer these questions.
 You can see a full list of my publications here.